 It's important the safety committee be composed of both managers and employees who understand its role, purposes and activities, and are interested in its success.
 But, sometimes it seems most companies experience varying degrees of difficulty generating enthusiasm for the safety committee.
 We'll take a look at the possible reasons for this, and then try to come up with some solutions to the problem.

 There are many reasons that might explain why both managers and employees have no interest in a safety committee.
 What drives that lack of interest?
 Their perceptions.
-Below are a few perceptions that might cause a lack of interest.

 What does it mean to be credible?
 A quick look in the dictionary tells us that to be credible means, "capable of being believed: deserving confidence".
 What's the message here?
 Credibility must be earned!
 So the real question to ask is, "What can the safety committee do to increase its credibility and earn confidence in its recommendations?"

 To get things done, you must have credibility.
 To do that, safety committees must demonstrate expert power and position power.